 \section{Introduction}

-Stochastic populations such as probabilistic multi-object systems are of central importance in many areas within systems biology \cite{Chenouard2014}, robotics \cite{Mullane2011} or computer vision \cite{Okuma2004}.
-In some cases, the sole interest is in their global characteristics, such as when only their cardinality is studied, e.g.\ in population dynamics \cite{Hofbauer1998,Turchin2003}, or when spatial information is meant to be unspecific, as with point processes \cite{Geyer1994,Green1995}.
-In some other cases, all the individuals of the population can be clearly identified and the way the population is represented becomes less fundamental since the problem can be recast into a collection of individual-wise representations.
+Stochastic populations such as probabilistic multi-object systems are of central importance in diverse applications areas, such as Systems Biology \cite{Chenouard2014}, Robotics \cite{Mullane2011} or Computer Vision \cite{Okuma2004}.
+In some cases, the sole interest for the practitioner is in their global characteristics, for instance in applications where only the cardinality of the considered population matters as in population dynamics \cite{Hofbauer1998,Turchin2003} or where refined spatial information is not necessarily required.
+In some other cases, all the individuals of the population can be clearly identified and thus the way the population is represented becomes less important; indeed, problems of this type can be recast into a collection of individual elementary representations.
 Except in these specific cases, the representation of stochastic populations remains mostly unexplored, in spite of their ubiquity.
-In general, the population might be only partially distinguishable, i.e.\ some individuals might be identified while another sub-population might only be described by unspecific representations, e.g.\ by its cardinality.
+In general, the population may be only partially distinguishable, i.e.\ some individuals may be identified while some sub-populations might only be described by global non-specific representations such as their cardinality.
 The objective in this article is to find a natural way of representing these stochastic partially-distinguishable populations.
-The underlying motivation is that a natural representation should not only be useful in theory when expressing different results and properties, but also in practice when devising approximation algorithms for the induced probability laws.
+The underlying motivation is that a natural representation should not only be useful in theory when expressing different results and properties, but also in practice when devising approximations for the induced probability distributions.
 Figure~\ref{fig:distinguishability} shows examples of samples drawn for distributions with different degrees of distinguishability, hinting at the possible drawbacks of using indistinguishable representations for distinguishable populations.

-\begin{example} In the context of Bayesian data assimilation for stochastic populations, sub-populations that have never been observed are often well modelled by indistinguishable representations, e.g.\ if individuals live on the real line and if new individuals are known to appear either at point $a \in \bbR$ or at point $b \in \bbR$ different from $a$, then it is not unnatural that individuals might appear at the same point, either $a$ or $b$.
-However, if one individual has been observed at $a$ and another one at $b$, then using a representation that allows these two individuals to be both at either $a$ or $b$ would often be inappropriate.
-Overall, different sub-population require different levels of distinguishability and a suitable stochastic representation should be able to deal with this modelling aspect. \end{example}